2024 Weiss/NEUDC Distinguished Paper Award

 Theoretically, indivisible investments can lead to lower development, poverty traps, and risk-loving behavior.
 Testing this, we offered peri-urban Ugandans a choice between a safer, lower payoff and a riskier, larger payoff lottery; 27% of participants choose the riskier lottery, with winners investing more in land and durable business assets, eventually increasing income.
 In contrast, winning the small lottery has only transitory impacts on business inventory and livestock.
 Our quantitative model shows that the aggregate effects of financial deepening are sizable if the indivisible investment can be accumulated (e.g., capital) but not if it is in fixed supply (e.g., land).

-with Viva Bartkus, Wyatt Brooks, Joe Kaboski, and Maurice Sikenyi
+with Wyatt Brooks, Viva Bartkus, Joe Kaboski, and Maurice Sikenyi

-[AEA RCT Registry]
+[paper] [AEA RCT Registry]

 Abstract